In Conversation With

 ELMGREEN & DRAGSET

 Elmgreen & Dragset, Instagram: elmgreenanddragsetstudio, 2013.
 Photography by Emanuele Cremaschi

 The world-famous art and architecture duo Elmgreen & Dragset are obsessed with pools.
-They’ve installed an ear-shaped pool smack bang in the centre of Rockefeller Plaza and a 20-foot ‘Bent Pool’ outside the Miami Beach Convention Center, while their 2009 Venice Biennale’s Nordic Pavilions featured a rubber corpse floating in a home pool.
+They’ve installed an ear-shaped pool smack bang in the centre of Rockefeller Plaza and a 20-foot ‘Bent Pool’ outside the Miami Beach Convention Center, while their 2009 Venice Biennale’s Nordic Pavilions featured a silicone corpse floating in a home pool.
 However, one of their most famous pieces, as far as the fashion world is concerned, features in the middle of the arid Texan desert.
 ‘Prada Marfa’ is a freestanding building created in 2005 in the likeness of a Prada storefront, left to fall apart over time.
 It’s appeared in Gossip Girl and all over social media, of course.
 We spoke to them about some of their most iconic pieces, their obsession with pools, their favourite holiday destinations, and of course asked what (if anything!) they wear in the water.

 Hello!
 How have you been spending isolation?

 For artists life hasn’t been so different on a day-to-day basis, since the work/life balance is basically off balance anyway.
 But it’s definitely been a period with more reading, more contemplation and existential discussions.